leebardon/stats-biogeo-2021/README.md

-# Analysing Data from MIT's Darwin Model
+# Using MIT's Darwin Model as a testbed for statistical learning models

-**NOTE**: _This package is a work in progress (as of 22nd Mar 2021).
-This message will be removed when v.1.0 development is complete._

-This package contains a series of analytical tools to extract and data from output from MIT's Darwin marine ecosystem model, powered by the MITgcm.
-It applies machine-leaning (ML) models to a subset of historical Darwin ocean data, and assesses how well the ML models can predict the simulated ocean's plankton biogeography in future, as a response to climate change.
+This package contains a series of analytical tools to extract and data from output from MIT's Darwin marine ecosystem model, embedded in MITgcm.
+It trains statistical learning models (GAMs) on a subset of historical Darwin ocean data, sampled to mimic real-world observational data, and also on randomly-sampled datasets of various sizes.
+It quantifies the effect of spatial bias and of training set sample size on the resulting predictions.
+Altogether, the program allows us to assess GAMs model skill in predicting the virtual ocean's plankton biogeography, both in present-day spatial extrapolations, and by the end of the 21st century, as a response to climate change.

 ### STEP 1

 - Extracts and cleans surface data (Z=0) from Darwin output files (1987-2008, 2079-2100)
-- Builds a binary sampling matrix (BSM) using a publically-available ocean measurement dataset
+- Builds a binary sampling matrix (BSM) using a publicly-available ocean measurements dataset
 - Uses the BSM to sample Darwin model at real-life ocean-measurement locations
 - Builds an identically-sized BSM to sample the Darwin model at random locations
 - Plots a 3D matrix (Lat, Lon, Month) to visualise spatiotemporal distributions (pdf)
 - Plots histogram of measurements per month (pdf)
+- Builds a further 54 randomly-sampled training sets spanning 18 size classes (N=63 to N=11,557)

 ### STEP 2